-The first sentence of subsection (c) was amended to read as above by Public Law 86-619, approved July 12, 1960, 48 Stat.
+&lt;sup>33 The first sentence of subsection (c) was amended to read as above by Public Law 86-619, approved July 12, 1960, 48 Stat.
 1067.
-It formerly read:

-(0) The commissioners first appointed under this Act shall continue in office for the terms of one, two, three, four, five, six, and seven years, respectively, from the date of the taking effect of this Act, the term of each to be designated by the President, but their successors shall be appointed for terms of seven years; except that any person chosen to fill a vacancy shall be appointed only for the unexpired term of the commissioner whom he

-It a vacancy shall be appointed only for the unexpired term of the commissioner whom he succeeds.

-10 This subsection, which originally provided for an annual salary of \$10,000, was amended by Public No. 359, 81st Congress, Approved Oct.
+It formerly read: (c) The commissioners first appointed under thus Act shall continue in office for the terms of one, two, three, four, five, siz, and seven years, respectively, from the date of the taking effect of thus Act, the term of each to be designated by the President, but their successors shall be appointed only for the unexpired term of the commissioner whom he fill a vacancy shall be appointed only for the unexpired term of the commissioner whom he This subsection, which originally provided for an annual salary of \$10,000, was amended by Public No. 359, 81st Congress, Approved Oct.
 15, 1949, 63 Stat.
 880, to specify an annual salary of \$15,000.
-This section was again amended, by Public No. 854, 84th Congress, 24 Sess., 70 Stat.
-736-763, the "Federal Executive Pay Act of 1956," to provide for the salaries listed above.
+This section was again amended, by Public No. 854, 84th Congress, 2d Sess., 70 Stat.
+736-703, the "Federal Executive Pay Act of 1956," to provide for the salaries listed above.
 See Sec.
 105 (4), 70 Stat.
 737; Sec.
 106 (45), 70 Stat.
-738, and Sec.
+738; and Sec.
 108, 70 Stat.
 739-740 of Public No. 854.

-11 Paragraphs (1) and (2) of this subsection were amended to read as above by the Communications Act Amendments, 1952.
-Paragraph (1) of this subsection read as follows:

-(f) (1) Without regard to the civil-service laws or the Classification Act of 1923, as amended, (1) the Commission may appoint and prescribe the duties and fix the salaries of a scretary, a director for each division, a chief engineer and not more than three assistants, and temporary counsel designated by the Commission for the performance of special services; and (2) each commissioner may appoint and prescribe the duties of a secretary at an annual salary not to exceed \$5,482.80.
-The general counsel and the chief engineer and the chief accountant shall each receive an annual salary of not to exceed \$10,530; the secretary shall receive an annual salary not to exceed \$9,706.50; and no assistant shall receive an annual salary of not to exceed \$9,706.50; and no assistant shall receive an annual salary of not to exceed \$9,706.50; and no assistant shall receive an annual salary of not to exceed \$9,706.50; and no assistant shall receive to the provisions of the civil-service laws and the Classification Act of 1923, as amended, to appoint such other officers, engineers, accountants, inspectors, attorneys, examiners, and other employees as are necessary in the executions of its functions.
+Paragraphs (1) and (2) of this subsection were amended to read as above by the Communications Act Amendments, 1952.
+Paragraph (1) of this subsection read as follows: (1) (1) Without regard to the civil-service laws or the Classification Act of 1923, as amended, (1) the Commission may appoint and prescribe the duties and fix the salaries of a scretary, a director for each division, a chief engineer and not more than three assistants, a chief accountant and not more than three assistants, a general counsel and not more than three assistants, and temporary counsel designated by the Commission for the per-formance of special services; and (2) each commissioner may appoint and prescribe the duties of a scretary at an annual salary not to exceed \$5,482.80.
+The general counsel and the chief engineer and the chief accountant shall each receive an annual salary of not to exceed \$10,530; the secretary shall receive an annual salary not to exceed \$9,70650; the director of each division shall receive an annual salary of not to assistant shall receive an annual salary of not to commission shall have authority, subject to the provisions of the civil-service laws and the Classification Act of 1925, as amended, to appoint such other officers, engineers, accountants, inspectors, functions.